 The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates and assumptions about future events.
 These estimates and the underlying assumptions affect the amounts of assets and liabilities reported and disclosures about contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Such estimates include the valuation of investments, legal and contractual contingencies and assumptions used in the calculation of share-based compensation and income taxes.
-These estimates and assumptions are based on management's best estimates and judgment.
-Management evaluates its estimates and assumptions on an ongoing basis using historical experience, the current economic environment and other factors that management believes to be reasonable under the circumstances and makes appropriate adjustments when facts and circumstances dictate.
+These estimates and assumptions on an ongoing basis using historical experience, the current economic environment and other factors that management believes to be reasonable under the circumstances and makes appropriate adjustments when facts and circumstances dictate.
 As future events and their effects cannot be determined with precision, actual results could differ significantly from these estimates.
 Changes in these estimates will be reflected in the financial statements in future periods.